-(3) use the agreement as a model for its own bilateral agreement with another Party.
+- (2) seek to enter into similar agreement, on mutually agreed terms, with one or both of the Parties to a bilateral agreement; or - (3) use the agreement as a model for its own bilateral agreement with another Party.

-Subsequent to the United States proposal, the GATT secretariat issued a list of bilateral arrangements on testing and inspection (TBT/W/90).
-Though the scope of this list is less comprehensive than that envisioned under the United States proposal, it could serve as the basis for implementing the proposal.
+Subsequent to the United States' proposal, the GATT secretariat issued a list of bilateral arrangements on testing and inspection (TBT/W/90).
+Though the scope of this list is less comprehensive than that envisioned under the United States' proposal, it could serve as the basis for implementing the proposal.
 In addition to arrangements on testing and inspection, the United States proposes that agreements on (1) the harmonization or concordance of standards and regulations and (2) the general issues of standards policy be included.

 Although the proposal received only limited support at the second Three-Year Review, discussion continued in subsequent TBT Committee meetings.
 Some delegations criticized the proposal as a requirement to disseminate "superfluous" information; others questioned its utility if bilateral agreements between private bodies were excluded.
 The proposal's relevance to m.f.n. was questioned since certain provisions of the TBT agreement (e.g. mutual acceptance of test data) and the Agreement itself are non-m.f.n..
-It was also suggested that, rather than establish a new notification procedure, Parties should obtain information on bilateral standards-related agreements directly from the "inquiry points" established under the Agreement.
+It was also suggested that, rather than establish a new notification procedure, Parties should obtain information on bilateral standards-related agreements directly from the "enquiry points" established under the Agreement.
 The TBT Committee essentially agreed to that at its June 1987 meeting.
-A previous recommendation by the TBT Committee on the type of inquiries which the inquiry points should be prepared to answer was revised to read as follows:
+A previous recommendation by the TBT Committee on the type of enquiries which the enquiry points should be prepared to answer was revised to read as follows:

-"The inquiry point(s) of a Party should be prepared to answer enquiries regarding the membership and participation of that party, or of relevant bodies within its territory, in international and regional standardizing bodies and certification systems, as well as in bilateral arrangements, with respect to a specific product or group of products.
+"The enquiry point(s) of a Party should be prepared to answer enquiries regarding the membership and participation of that party, or of relevant bodies within its territory, in international and regional standardizing bodies and certification systems, as well as in bilateral arrangements, with respect to a specific product or group of products.
 They should likewise be prepared to provide reasonable information on the provisions of such systems and arrangements."